Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

 In November 2019, Amazon Haiti debuted its “Amazon Cash” service, enabling purchasers to complete Amazon transactions by visiting participating stores and placing orders without the use of a debit or credit card.
 All online orders are made from the participating stores, and are subject to an additional 40 percent charge fee, customs rate of 30 percent and value-added tax (TCA) of 10 percent.
 Payments are made to the participating store using cash or a credit card.
 Delivery takes 7 to 10 business days through a package forwarder in the United States before it can be picked up at the participating store in Haiti.

+Most companies don’t have websites, and many independent businesses maintain a Facebook and Instagram page.
+Since the pandemic, some sellers use the WhatsApp application to promote their business and take orders.
 Cash payments, checks, and bank transfers are the preferred methods of payment.
 Phone and online payments are only offered by a few companies.
+PayPal services are not available in Haiti.

 Bitkòb, the Central Bank of Haiti’s digital currency, was unveiled on March 26, 2021.
 The digital gourde has the same value as coins and banknotes.